Release Notes

 Available now at the Result Review stage – no additional setup required 19.
 February, 2026

-Settings Back Office HR Blizz Payroll admin console New Feature
+Back Office HR Blizz Payroll admin console New Feature Settings

 The problem it solves: Employees who aren’t assigned to a pay group can slip through payroll processing unnoticed – resulting in missed payments, reporting gaps, and exceptions that surface at the worst possible time.